- About Guidelines for Nurses

 Categorised by clinical area, the modules are easy to find, and the platform allows you to pause and resume in‑progress modules.
 On completion of the module, you will be able to access a CPD certificate and all your activity is saved in your individual CPD tracker.

-If you are already registered to one of our websites, you automatically have access to Guidelines Learning when you log in*—simply click on Guidelines Learning in the navigation bar or on the Guidelines Learning logo.
+If you are already registered to one of our websites, you automatically have access to Guidelines Learning when you log in.

-The GuidelinesforNurses app is free to download and all of the content is accessible using your GuidelinesforNurses.co.uk account details.
-The app contains all the guideline summaries that are available on GuidelinesforNurses.co.uk.
-You can find out more here.
+The Guidelines app is free to download and all of the content is accessible using your GuidelinesforNurses.co.uk account details.
+The app contains all the guideline summaries that are available on GuidelinesforNurses.co.uk as well as those available on Guidelines.co.uk.
+All nurse relevant summaries will be flagged for easy reference.
+For more information, visit the Guidelines app page.

 respected, current content